The Mission of the WLDC

 When to find us in

 The WLDC is open on days classes are in session.
-For fall 2018, we are open Mon.-Thurs.
-8:30 am to 6:00 pm and Fridays 8:30 to 5:00 pm.
+For spring 2019, we are open Mon.-Thurs.
+8:30 am to 7:00 pm and Fridays 8:30 to 5:00 pm.
 During winter and spring holidays when the campus is closed, the WLDC is also closed.
+On all Fridays of summer session when the campus is closed, the WLDC is also closed.

 How to reach the WLDC